A Wavelet-CNN-LSTM Model for Tailings Pond Risk Prediction: Method

-\subsection{Discrete Wavelet Transform}
+In this paper, we presents a two-stage forecasting method, which embeds the channel and temporal attention into a CNN-LSTM model to predict the saturation line.
+In the first stage, $i.e.$, first row in Figure.~\ref{framework}, the DWT is applied to capture the refined sequence information.
+In the second stage, $i.e.$, second row in Figure.~\ref{framework}, the CNN-LSTM model is used to learn the spatial and temporal features in the refined time series.
+Furthermore, the channel and temporal attention model are utilized to enhance the feature extracting ability.

+\subsection{DISCRETE WAVELET TRANSFORM}

 Although the window Fourier transform (short-time Fourier transform) can partially locate the time, since the window size is fixed, it is only suitable for stationary signals with small frequency fluctuations, and not suitable for non-stationary signals with large frequency fluctuations.
 As a signal time-frequency analysis method, the wavelet transform (WT) can automatically adjust the window size according to the frequency.
 What has greatly contributed the effectiveness of WT is the truth that it is an adaptive time-frequency analysis method which can perform multi-resolution analysis.
-As a very suitable non-stationary signals method, local features of signals can be extracted by WT.
 As a result, wavelet transform is known as a microscope for analyzing and processing signals.
 In our study, we apply the discrete wavelet transform (DWT) \cite{b26} to decompose the collected saturation line data of tailings pond in to 4 frequency sequences.
 After removing the noise in the decomposed data, the wavelets are reconstructed to obtain new integrated data for further multi-resolution study.

-The WT refers to the displacement of a certain basic wavelet function by $\omega$ units, and then the inner product with the analysis signal $p(t)$ at different scales.\\
+The WT refers to the displacement of a certain basic wavelet function by $\omega$ units, and then the inner product with the analysis signal $p(t)$ at different scales.

-where $\epsilon$ is the scale factor (larger than 0), which is used to stretch the each basic wavelet $\phi(t)$. $\omega$ is the displacement.
+where $\epsilon$ is the scale factor (> 0) to stretch the each basic wavelet $\phi(t)$. $\omega$ is the displacement.
 Mallat algorithm \cite{b23} provides an effective way to display DWT to process the data using the low-high-pass filters:

 Where $T(i)$ means the signal. $\psi_l$, $\psi_h$, oL, oH are the low-pass filter, high-pass filter, output of low-pass filter, and output of high-pass filter, respectively.
-Notably, In the wavelet domain, the coefficient corresponding to the effective signal is large, and the coefficient corresponding to the noise is small, the $rigrsure$ threshold is an effective way in DWT:
+Notably, in the wavelet domain, the coefficient corresponding to the effective signal is large, and the coefficient corresponding to the noise is small.
+As a result, the noise can be removed by the threshold.
+In this paper, we apply the common $rigrsure$ threshold in DWT:

 In the equation, the absolute value of each signal is achieved and then sorted, and the square of each number is taken to obtain a new signal sequence.

 The $t$ is the signal, $\gamma_t$ is the threshold and $Risk(t)$ is the generated risk.
 Take the minimum $g(t)$ corresponding to all risks $r(K)$ to get the final threshold $\gamma_t$.